Table Of Contents

 IMPLEMENTATION NOTES:¶

-This is a clean-room implementation based on understanding the physics and algorithms used in Flutter and iOS, not a direct port of their code.
+This is a clean-room implementation based on understanding the physics and algorithms used in Flutter and iOS, not a direct port of the code.

 Mathematical formulas, physical laws, and algorithms are not subject to copyright.
 This implementation uses standard physics equations and mathematical transformations that are in the public domain.